Correlation Between IShares SP and Timothy Plan

 Strong

 Over the last 90 days iShares SP Mid Cap has generated negative risk-adjusted returns adding no value to investors with long positions.
-Even with latest conflicting performance, the Etf's forward-looking indicators remain steady and the new chaos on Wall Street may also be a sign of medium-term gains for the ETF firm stakeholders.
+Even with relatively steady forward-looking indicators, IShares SP is not utilizing all of its potentials.
+The latest stock price chaos, may contribute to medium-term losses for the stakeholders.

 Timothy Plan High